SpazioDati/azkaban-groovy-plugin/Readme.md

  2. create instance (`Groovy` job, because it has to register event handlers)
  3. do something (`GroovyRemote` job)

-so that *create instance* step could be re-used in other flows.
+so that "*create instance*" step could be re-used in other flows.
 But if the check fails (it doesn't mean that an error occurred but that the job is not required to run now), than you have to notify all downstream jobs to skip execution, and jobs must be aware that there's a property or something like that they must check at the beginning.
 This is very annoying, because all of your jobs should share the same logic, but for `GroovyRemote` job type is even impossible, because it runs on a remote server, and this may never exist!
+So in this case, it would be enough that first job set `azkaban.flow.skip` to `True` and all other jobs will be skipped.

 ### NOOP